SINTEF/os-digital-shepherd/README.md

 ## Support

-For issues, questions, or feedback, please open a GitHub issue or contact the RESIST project team at [resist-project.eu](https://resist-project.eu).
+For issues, questions, or feedback, please open a GitHub issue or contact costas [at] sintef.no.

 ---

-**Built with ❤️ for the RESIST Project**